 Social media in the way it organised today challenges the social services.
 The social services must gain better insight into the expectations of the educational field.
 Through closer cooperation between the field and social work education, both will obtain more insight into the challenges and opportunities in each field.
 This could contribute to more cooperation.
 Open social media platforms will create new opportunities for initiating participation in social work.
 Relationships between future social workers are influenced through communication on social media.
 The same applies to relationships between social workers and their users.

 Awareness when using technology will be a key factor in shaping strategies that can safeguard the participation of both children and adults.
 In this respect, social services can actively contribute towards facilitation, so that children and adolescents can use social media to communicate with social workers.
 Here it is important to create good cooperation with parents and other guardians.
 Innovation that provides opportunities for new activities clarifies ethical issues, such as privacy and management of the duty of confidentiality in communication between social workers and children, adolescents and families.

-The use of social network communities related to social work education should be included as a more defined topic in research on social work.
+The use of technology and social media shapes the students' daily lives and academic field.
+The use of social network communities related to social work education should also be included as a more defined topic in research on social work.
 This type of social change contributes towards innovation in social work and may result in better solutions for communication and more efficiency, etc., but also knowhow about reinforcing change.
 This will probably induce other ways to provide services and to communicate in social work.
-In this chapter it is argued that social work students use of Facebook reveals various challenges and opportunities that may be relevant to social work in the future.
+In this chapter I have argued that social work students use of Facebook reveals various challenges and opportunities that may be relevant to social work in the future.
 Knowledge about and competence on how to use social media should therefore be related to theory and supervised professional training during the course of study.
-This investigation contributes towards underpinning the importance of more research on the topic.
+My investigation contributes towards underpinning the importance of more research on the topic.